pypycodes/aws-devops-agent-servicenow/README.md

 ![Automated Incident Lifecycle](docs/incident-lifecycle.gif)

+> **Note:** The "Corrective Action" step shown in the diagram above is not performed by AWS DevOps Agent.
+The agent provides investigation findings and mitigation recommendations — actual recovery actions are executed by operators or external automation.

 An Amazon CloudWatch alarm fires, a webhook triggers AWS DevOps Agent to autonomously investigate, and the `agent_monitor.py` script polls for completion — extracting root cause findings, triggering mitigation via the SendMessage API, and surfacing corrective actions.
 No human touches the console.

 ## What You'll Build